maximdesanctis/Arch_install/README.md

 # arch_install
-a script that automatically installs and configures arch
+a script that automatically installs and configures Arch Linux